rlworkgroup/garage/docs/user/custom_worker.md

     Args:
-        seed (int): The seed to use to initialize random number generators. max_episode_length (int or float): The maximum length of episodes which will be sampled.
-Can be (floating point) infinity. worker_number (int): The number of the worker where this update is occurring.
+        seed (int): The seed to use to initialize random number generators. worker_number (int): The number of the worker where this update is occurring.
 This argument is used to set a different seed for each worker.